Financial Aid at UW Law School

 - Once your application is finalized, your Financial Aid Notification will be sent to the email you have provided.
 To view the awards as a new student, you must log on to your MY INFO, and as a continuing student you must log on to your MY UW.

-- At this point, you will be able to see what you have been awarded in Direct loans, as well as federal work-study aid.
+- At this point, you will be able to see what you have been awarded in Direct loans.
 You must accept your loans on your MY UW or MY INFO.

 - The maximum